zachpino/sensor-service-ecology/week08/terminal.md

 #### Using SSE Tutorials

-A quick note: code that you are designed to type looks like this...
+A quick note: code that you are designed to type and execute on this page looks like this...

 > `cd ~/Desktop`